Pavel Korda

-Pavel Korda (born 17 May 1971) is a former Czech darts player and currently sports commentator for TV Nova and active promoter of darts in Czech Republic.
+Pavel Korda (born 17 May 1971) is a Czech former darts player and current sports commentator for TV Nova and active promoter of darts in Czech Republic.

 Career

-During his darts career he participated in many tournaments on national and European scene.
+During his darts career, Korda participated in many tournaments on national and European scene.
 His biggest success is the title of the National Champion in teams with DC Bizoni.

-For more than 10 years he was vice-chairman of Czech Darts Organization and he contributed to the rise of an international tournament, Czech Open.

-As a manager of Czech Youth National Darts Team he was at the historically first medals for Czech darts on international level, during WDF Europe Cup Youth 2008.
+For more than 10 years, he was vice-chairman of the Czech Darts Organization and contributed to the rise of an international tournament, Czech Open.
+As coach of the Czech Youth National Darts Team, Korda was at the first medals for Czech darts on international level, during WDF Europe Cup Youth 2008.

 Sports commentator and darts

-From 2015 he is a sports commentator for Czech TV Nova.
-He provides a commentary for all major darts tournaments broadcast on channels Nova Sport and Nova Sport2 (PDC World Darts Championship, Premier League, World Matchplay etc.)

-From 2015 he is also responsible for the national team of the Czech Republic competing in PDC World Cup of Darts, in which the Czech Republic regularly participates.
+Since 2015, Korda has been sports commentator for Czech TV Nova.
+He provides commentary for all major darts tournaments broadcast on Nova Sport channels.
+Korda also responsible for the national team of the Czech Republic competing in PDC World Cup of Darts, in which the Czech Republic regularly participates.

-He is also known as an active promoter of darts, he managed to push through the historically first tournament of PDC European Tour that took place in Eastern Europe.
+He is also known as an active promoter of darts, he managed to push through the first tournament of PDC European Tour to took place in Eastern Europe.
 The tournament was held in PVA Expo Prague from 28 to 30 June 2019 under the name Czech Darts Open 2019.
 There were 48 players in the tournament, including the biggest stars of darts, Michael van Gerwen, Peter Wright, Gerwyn Price, Adrian Lewis, James Wade and more.
 The first winner of the tournament was Jamie Hughes.

-He is also a promoter of darts exhibition tournaments in Czech Republic with the presence of the most famous players.
-In February 2018 he organized the very first darts exhibition in Eastern Europe, Rebel Prague Darts Masters 2018, which took place in Prague in Královka arena.
-Among invited players, there was the world number one and at that time the current world champion, Michael van Gerwen, also his countryman and five times world champion, Raymond van Barneveld, the finalist of World Grand Prix and the winner of European Championship, Simon Whitlock and the legendary Englishman, one of the most popular darts player, Wayne Mardle.
-Russ Bray, the famous darts caller, was invited as the referee.
-Four Czech players also took part in the exhibition, Karel Sedláček, František Humpula, Michal Kočík and David Písek.